hashicorp/terraform/website/source/docs/enterprise/runs/scheduling-runs.html.md

 on the state of your environment, and then will automatically plan at the specified interval.

-If you have manually run a plan separately, Atlas will not queue a new plan until the alloted time after the manual plan ran.
-This means that Atlas simply ensures that a plan has been executed at the specified schedule.
+If you have manually run a plan separately, a new plan will not be queued until the allotted time after the manual plan ran.
+This means that the platform simply ensures that a plan has been executed at the specified schedule.